kai13xd/Freighter/README.md

 ```
 -help : Shows the help prompt.

--new <Project Name> [Path]: Generates a new project at the current working directory with the specified project name.
+-new : Generates a new project.

 -build <Project Name> [Profile]: Builds the project with the selected profile.
 Defaults to first profile in the config if no arguments are passed.